microsoft/aitour-building-copilots-with-copilot-studio/README.md

-# Build your own Copilots with Microsoft Copilot Studio
+# Build and extend agents with Microsoft Copilot Studio

-This repo contains the session delivery material for the Build your own Copilots with Microsoft Copilot Studio workshop for AI Tour.
+This repo contains the session delivery material for the Build your own agents with Microsoft Copilot Studio workshop for AI Tour.

 ![Workshop Title](/src/AITour_Workshop_Screenshot.png)

 ## Session Desciption

-This is a 75-minute workshop focused on building and extending a custom copilot with Copilot Studio.
+This is a 75-minute workshop focused on building and extending agents with Copilot Studio.
 This workshop is meant to be hands on with the goal of giving attendees a high-level overview of what Copilot Studio is and what you can do with it.
-By the end of the workshop, attendees will have built and extended their first copilot in Copilot Studio.
+By the end of the workshop, attendees will have built and extended their first agent in Copilot Studio.

 ## Learning Outcomes
 - Understanding of Copilot Studio and when to use it
-- Know how to build a copilot connected to knowledge
+- Know how to build an agent connected to knowledge
-- Extend a copilot with actions
+- Extend an agent with actions

 ## Technology Used
 - Copilot Studio